radiodns/java-CountryCodeResolver/README.md

 The four values which can be set are:

 1. An ISO 3166 two-letter country code representing the country the radio device is physically located within.
-This could be obtained using GPS or cell-triangulation etc.
+This could be obtained using GPS or cell-triangulation etc (2 character string)
-2. The ECC received from broadcast.
+2. The ECC received from broadcast (2 character hexadecimal string)
-3. The RDS PI Code received from FM broadcast.
+3. The RDS PI Code received from FM broadcast (4 character hexadecimal string)
-4. The DAB SID received from DAB broadcast.
+4. The DAB SID received from DAB broadcast (4 or 8 character hexadecimal string)

+If a 32-bit (8 character hexadecimal) DAB SId is provided it is the only value which needs to be set.

-A combination of the first or second, and third or forth values must be set for a successful resolution.
-Alternatively if a 32-bit (8 character hexadecimal) DAB SId is provided an ECC value does not need to be set separately.
+In all other cases a combination of the first or second values, and third or fourth values must be set for a successful resolution.

-The method returns a list of Result objects each of which include the Global Country Code (GCC) for the country matching the Country Code and RDS PI Code / DAB SID combination.
+The method returns a list of Result objects each of which include the Global Country Code (GCC) for the country matching the Country Code / ECC and RDS PI Code / DAB SId combination.
 In most cases the list will contain only one result, however more may be returned in some cases.

 Example: